MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 #### Your location

-The user location is detected from the users web browser, or it can be typed in at the users choice.
+The user location is detected from the users web browser.
+It can also be typed in at the user's choice.
 It is used to identify network distances to specific parts of the enterprise network perimeter.
 Only the city from this location detection and the distance to other network points are saved in the report.

 The user office location is shown on the map view.